Tips and Traps When Negotiating Real Estate: When to Negotiate for a Mortgage

 Remember, in real life there is no such thing as an absolutely guar anteed lock in.
 For example, sometimes interest rates rise dramatically between the time you apply for the mortgage and the time to actually fund it.
 Perhaps they started at 5 percent and now they’re at 6.5 percent.
 Your lender gave you a written 30-day lock in at 5 percent.
 That means that you have 30 days to close in order to get that rate.

-READ: Tips and Traps When Negotiating Real Estate: How Do You Keep Personal Property Out of the Deal?
+READ: Tips and Traps When Negotiating Real Estate: What You Can Do to Have a Better Negotiating Posture

 You’re ready to close in 30 days and demand the mortgage.
 The lender smiles and says okay.
 But there are delays.
 Your documents get lost in the mail.
 Suddenly a problem over your credit arises.
 Before you know it, it’s 31 days.
 Astonishingly, the documents previously lost suddenly reappear and the credit blemish vanishes.
 “But,” the lender sadly says, “it’s past your lock-in time, so now the rate is higher.”